/open · transparent metrics

 Real-time WebSocket dashboard

-Live status updates pushed to the dashboard without page refresh — incidents and check results appear instantly.
+Live status pushed without refresh — incidents and check results appear instantly.

 Done